FAQ for A2 CofC

 Our curriculum ensures that new people entering the industry can get up to speed, while experienced pilots will still be getting value at every stage.

-We can offer an online half-day drone flight training course taken before your A2 CofC Course.
+We can offer an online or face to face "Learn to Fly a Drone" half-day drone flight training course taken before your A2 CofC Course.

 Providing you have an A2 CofC, operators can use a C2-rated drone (up to 4kg) in the A2 subcategory to fly up to 30m horizontally from uninvolved people, or 5 metres in ‘low speed’ mode.
 This will be a major benefit for drone pilots.

-During the Transitional Period to July, 1, 2022 – operators who have an A2 CofC can fly a ‘legacy’ drone weighing up to 2kg (ie a DJI Mavic 2 Pro/Zoom, or Phantom 4) in the A2 subcategory and get as close as 50m horizontally from uninvolved people.
+Operators who have an A2 CofC can fly a ‘legacy’ drone weighing up to 2kg (ie a DJI Mavic 2 Pro/Zoom) in the A2 subcategory and get as close as 50m horizontally in commercial, industrial, recreational & residential areas and 50m from uninvolved people.

 Stay calm there's a lot of information to take in and you might slip up on a difficult question or a complex flight task.
 We do offer a mock test as part of your course.
 It is multiple choice with a 75% pass mark.